MikaelMaster/MikaelMaster/README.md

-# About Me - Mikael
+# About me - Mikael

 👋 Hello!
 I'm a backend developer specializing in **Kotlin**, with a primary focus on developing backends using **Ktor** and **Exposed** to build scalable and robust APIs.
 In addition, I integrate my Ktor backends with frontends developed in **React** and **NextJS** using **TypeScript**, creating dynamic and modern interfaces.